 - Slow setting- approximately 2.5 seconds between pulses.
 Use where unknowing visitors may accidentally touch the fence or where livestock/predator pressure is low.
 25 pulses per minute.

 - Fast setting- Pulse rate is approximately 1.5 seconds.
 Use when animal pressure is higher and where no visitors may contact the fence.
 40 pulses per minute.

-- Will draw from a 12v deep cycle battery or 4 D cell batteries.
+- Will draw from a 12v deep cycle battery or 4 D cell batteries (not included).

 - The ground rod is built in.